The first time I heard of OnlyFans, I thought it was a sports app.

 No. OnlyFans is a very dangerous place for children and teens because of the pornography, Child Sexual Abuse Material (CSAM), and human trafficking risks.

-Kids on OnlyFans can find a combination of photo, video, and live streaming sexual content.
+Kids on OnlyFans can find a combination of photos, videos, and live-streaming sexual content.

 For children with developing brains, pornography is especially damaging.